Can England Claim Euros Glory After Historic Germany Triumph?

 Luis Enrique's team were goal-shy in their first two matches but put five past Slovakia before another goal rush against the Croats.
 Before their quarter-final against Switzerland, Euro 2012 winners Spain are 3/1 to repeat that feat nine years later.

 Italy and Belgium meet in a mouthwatering last eight battle in Munich and many will fancy the winners of that one to go all the way in this competition.
 Italy are the betting favourites to advance to the semi-final after injuries to Kevin De Bruyne and Eden Hazard.
-Top betting sites have Italy at 4/1 in the outright market, with Belgium 7/1.
+Best betting sites have Italy at 4/1 in the outright market, with Belgium 7/1.

 Denmark have been inspired since the frightening incident in which Christian Eriksen collapsed on the pitch following a cardiac arrest in their opening defeat to Finland.
 Those who fancy the Danes to land a fairytale victory for their talisman can back them at 10/1 to be crowned Euro 2020 champions.